Return

 Families selecting retirement home living can rest assured that their loved ones will be in a safe and thriving environment.
 They can do what makes them happiest without worrying about laborious daily tasks that can lead to slips and falls.

-However, for residents seeking that added layer of protection, all of our Seasons Retirement Communities offer emergency pendants, which can be worn as a necklace or around the wrist.
-These pendants activate our emergency call system so our team members can respond immediately.
+However, for residents seeking that added layer of protection, all Seasons Retirement Communities provide emergency pendants, which can be worn as a necklace or around the wrist.
+These pendants activate our emergency response system, enabling our team members to provide support in real-time as needed.

-The highly trained and professional staff at Seasons Retirement Communities is there for your loved ones every day.
-Our many locations offer a variety of living accommodations to best suit their unique needs and preferences.
+The highly trained and professional staff at Seasons Retirement Communities is there for you or your loved ones every day.
+Our many locations offer a variety of living accommodations to best suit all unique needs and preferences.

 *Seasons Retirement Communities is not affiliated with any of the medical alert systems mentioned in the above article.